Clinical Nutrition Training Program

 Prior to beginning your experience at St. Jude Children's Research Hospital you will need the following:

-- Documentation of current TB skin testing within the 12 months of visit.
+- Documentation of current TB skin testing within 12 months of visit.

 - Proof of immunity to Varicella (chickenpox) by titer or documentation of 2 doses of the vaccine or MD note verifying illness during childhood.
-Personal history of the disease is not enough.
+Personal history of the disease is not sufficient.

 - Proof of immunity to Measles, Mumps, and Rubella.
 Titers or documentation of 2 doses of the vaccine.

 - Documentation of receiving 3 doses of the Hepatitis B vaccine and/or titer showing reactive antibodies after receiving the vaccine.

 - We recommend that you have a Tdap and the flu vaccine if you are going to have direct patient contact